younata/personal_knowledge/src/astronomy/at102ed/README.md

 I have a bahtinov mask available [here](bahtinov.stl), it was generated from [this svg](bahtinov.svg), which itself was generated from <a href="http://astrojargon.net/MaskGen.aspx" data-proofer-ignore>this page</a>.
 The relevant specs for that is it's 102mm diameter lens, and it's 714mm focal length.

 This is also available on [thingiverse](https://www.thingiverse.com/thing:3744195)

+## Focusing

+With a Canon EOS 6D on a T-ring, this focuses at just past 41mm.